cascadiaquakes/cvm-tools-book/standards_and_conventions.md

 | **Love Group**        | (km/s or m/s)                                                 |
 | **Depth**             | (km or m – positive downwards) (only for surfaces/interfaces) |

-If a model variable cannot be selected from this list, an addition or clarification ios required.
+If a model variable cannot be selected from this list, an addition or clarification is required.

 ## Metadata